School Code of Behaviour

 Check Two involves the pupil being moved to sit in a designated place in the classroom for ten minutes.

-Check Three involves the pupil and teacher discussing behaviour for a few minutes either at break-time or after school.
+Check Three involves teacher-pupil conferencing.
+The pupil and teacher discuss behaviour for a few minutes either at break-time or after school.
 If the behaviour persists Check Four applies.

 The Checks are cumulative, in order, discussed with the children and certain to occur.
 If a pupil is involved in a serious misbehaviour, Check 5 applies immediately.

-If school rules are broken by pupils while representing the school in sporting or other activities then pupils will be omitted for selection on the next occasion.
+If school rules are broken by pupils while representing the school in sporting or other activities then pupils will be omitted from selection on the next occasion.
+If the behaviour occurs before the match/activity begins the pupil will not participate in the match/activity.
 If school rules are broken while children are in the playground they will be given an opportunity to “Stop and Reflect”.
-This may involve spending some time, during recreation, reflecting on behaviour and considering the consequences.
+This may involve spending some time indoors, during recreation, reflecting on behaviour and considering the consequences.

 Well done Loris.
 You finished your Stamp Book!

-From time to time pupils with emotional and/or behavioural difficulties will be given intensive support in group settings.
-This will entail individual teaching and behavioural support with emphasis on building relationships.
+From time to time pupils with emotional and/or behavioural difficulties will be given intensive support in group settings called Circles of Support.
+This will entail individual teaching and behavioural support with emphasis on building relationships and will be provided for children when necessary.
 It will also involve working closely with parents.
-Pupils in our Nurture Groups will also be offered Music Therapy.
-Such pupils will also be among those pupils who may benefit from support under the School Completion Programme.
+Pupils may also be offered Music Therapy and may benefit from support under the South Inishowen School Completion Programme.

 Language